 Chiang Mai (4-5 Nights)

-I spent about 2 weeks in Chiang Mai alone and the active nomadic lives of those I met were inspiring.
+I spent about two weeks in Chiang Mai alone and the active nomadic lives of those I met were inspiring.
 Chiang Mai has a supportive community of locals, travelers, and nomads that really encourage enjoying the sun, trying new things and markets!

 You can learn to make classic Thai dishes from scratch with a cooking class!
 This cooking class brings you through local markets and shows you how to make traditional food from the food you pick out in their garden.